Endonym and exonym: Hanyu Pinyin

-Following the 1979 declaration of Hanyu Pinyin spelling as the standard romanisation of Chinese, many Chinese endonyms have successfully replaced English exonyms, especially city and most provincial names in mainland China, for example: Beijing (北京 (Běijīng)), Qingdao (青岛 (Qīngdǎo)), and the Province of Guangdong (广东 (Guǎngdōng)).
+Following the 1979 declaration of Hanyu Pinyin spelling as the standard romanisation of Chinese, many Chinese endonyms have successfully replaced English exonyms, especially city and most provincial names in mainland China, for example: Beijing (北京 (Běijīng)), Qingdao (青岛 (Qīngdǎo)), and the province of Guangdong (广东 (Guǎngdōng)).
 However, older English exonyms are sometimes used in certain contexts, for example: Peking (Beijing; duck, opera, etc.), Tsingtao (Qingdao), and Canton (Guangdong).
-In some cases the traditional English exonym is based on a local Chinese dialect instead of Mandarin, in the case of Xiamen, where the name Amoy is closer to the Hokkien pronunciation.
+In some cases the traditional English exonym is based on a local Chinese variety instead of Mandarin, in the case of Xiamen, where the name Amoy is closer to the Hokkien pronunciation.

-In the case of Beijing, the adoption of the exonym by media outlets quickly gave rise to a hyperforeignised pronunciation, with the result that many English speakers actualize the j in Beijing as /ʒ/.
-One exception of Pinyin standardization in mainland China is the spelling of the province Shaanxi, which is the Gwoyeu Romatzyh spelling of the province.
+In the case of Beijing, the adoption of the endonym by media outlets quickly gave rise to a hyperforeignism, with the result that many English speakers actualize the j in Beijing as /ʒ/.
+One exception of Pinyin standardization in mainland China is the spelling of the province Shaanxi, which is the mixed Gwoyeu Romatzyh–Pinyin spelling of the province.
 That is because if Pinyin were used to spell the province, it would be indistinguishable from its neighboring province Shanxi, where the pronunciations of the two provinces only differ by tones, which are usually not written down when used in English.

 In Taiwan, however, the standardization of Hanyu Pinyin has only seen mixed results.
 In Taipei, most (but not all) street and district names shifted to Hanyu Pinyin.
 For example, the Sinyi District is now spelled Xinyi.
 However, districts like Tamsui and even Taipei itself are not spelled according to Hanyu Pinyin spelling rules.
 As a matter of fact, most names of Taiwanese cities are still spelled using Chinese postal romanization, including Taipei, Taichung, Taitung, Keelung, and Kaohsiung.